 - your username and password for the SCIS website or other password protected platforms or services, where you have one;

 - your school contact details; and/or

 - details of your visits to our premises.

-From time to time, it may include personal data about your membership of a professional or trade association or union, health personal data, details of dietary preferences when relevant to events to which we invite you.
+From time to time, it may include personal information about your membership of a professional or trade association or union, health personal information, details of dietary preferences when relevant to events to which we invite you.

 - your name;